htakemur/SLFbranchesAgedependency/README.md

 The code was written in MATLAB2019a and tested on Ubuntu 14.04 LTS.

 The part of the function has been incorporated from the following GitHub Repository (by Jason Yeatman): https://github.com/jyeatman/lifespan
-The aformentioned repository houses code for replicating analysis of a following article:
+The aformentioned repository houses codes for replicating analysis of a following article:
 Yeatman JD, Wandell BA & Mezer AM (2014).
 Lifespan maturation and degeneration of human brain white matter.
 Nature Communications, 5, 4932.